 Community and local business stalls were an integral part of the day as were live performances by local musicians, roving performance artists and come and try workshops.
-Local services including The Venny, the Kensington Neighbourhood House, the Kensington Community Recreation Centre, Cohealth and the City of Melbourne Libraries all ran interactive children’s activities throughout the day as part of the ever popular Child Activity Passport, with the lucky winners drawn throughout the day.
+Local services including The Venny, the Kensington Neighbourhood House, the Kensington Community Recreation Centre, Cohealth and the City of Melbourne Libraries & Waste Management all ran interactive children’s activities throughout the day as part of the ever popular Festival Passport, with the lucky winners drawn throughout the day.

-Deb Wilson stressed the hugely successful Festival wouldn’t have been possible without the generous financial and in kind support from all participating community agencies, business and corporate sponsors.
+Deb Wilson emphasised the hugely successful Festival wouldn’t have been possible without the generous financial and in kind support from all participating community agencies, business and corporate sponsors.

 She thanked government sponsors City of Melbourne and the Victorian Multicultural Commission, Business sponsors and Festival partners A & J Bonello Plumbing, Bradrod Building Services, KCES Group Facility Services, React Property Maintenance, KTR Access Control & Intercoms, Engie Services, United Lifts, MSS Security and City West Water.